Somali people: Literature

-Farah Mohamed Jama Awl – Somali author best known for his historical fiction novels.

-Diriye Osman – Somali writer and visual artist.
-Winner of the 2014 Polari First Book Prize.

-Sofia Samatar – Somali professor and writer.
-Winner of the 2014 World Fantasy Award.
+Somali literature encompasses a longstanding oral and written tradition, with poetry serving as a central medium for cultural expression, historical transmission, and social discourse.
+Somali scholars have for centuries contributed to Islamic literature, producing works in fields such as poetry and Hadith.
+Early Somali writing was primarily in Arabic script and Wadaad writing, a system used by religious scholars and their associates.
+Although Arabic was the preferred language for formal scholarship, Somali-language manuscripts were also produced, particularly in the form of religious poetry (Qasida), recitations, and chants.
+The rest of the historical literature in Somali largely consists of translations from Arabic.
+Among these texts are the Somali poems by Sheikh Uways and Sheikh Ismaaciil Faarah.
+The rest of the existing historical literature in Somali principally consists of translations of documents from Arabic.

+This Qasida by Uways Al-Barawi called the Hadiyat al-ʿAnam ila Qabr al-Nabi (Guidance of Humanity to the Tomb of the Prophet) extols Muhammad.

 Law

 Somalis for centuries have practiced a form of customary law, which they call xeer.
 Xeer is a polycentric legal system where there is no monopolistic agent that determines what the law should be or how it should be interpreted.
 It is assumed to have developed exclusively in the Horn of Africa since approximately the 7th century.
 Given the dearth of loan words from foreign languages within the xeer's nomenclature, the customary law appears to have evolved in situ.

 Xeer is defined by a few fundamental tenets that are immutable and which closely approximate the principle of jus cogens in international law: payment of blood money (locally referred to as diya or mag), assuring good inter-clan relations by treating women justly, negotiating with "peace emissaries" in good faith, and sparing the lives of socially protected groups (e.g. children, women, the pious, poets and guests), family obligations such as the payment of dowry, and sanctions for eloping, rules pertaining to the management of resources such as the use of pasture land, water, and other natural resources, providing financial support to married female relatives and newlyweds, donating livestock and other assets to the poor.
 The Xeer legal system also requires a certain amount of specialization of different functions within the legal framework.
 Thus, one can find odayal (judges), xeer boggeyaal (jurists), guurtiyaal (detectives), garxajiyaal (attorneys), murkhaatiyal (witnesses) and waranle (police officers) to enforce the law.